mrseal/DistributedSystem/README.md

 ### 1.0.1
 There's only one server of Calculate24Service (localhost:8090)

-GameCentre calls the REST interface of Calculate24Sevice with static IP address via JQuery ajax
+GameCentre calls the REST interface of Calculate24Service with static IP address via JQuery ajax

+### 1.0.2
+Implement Load Balancer in GameCentre via Spring Cloud Netflix Ribbon

+Server list of Calculated24Service is hardcoded (localhost:8090, localhost:8091, localhost:8092)

+Ribbon automatially checks the health of Calculated24Service every 15s